Filippo Cordova: The role of Cordova in the early years of the Unification of Italy

 Filippo Cordova provided the maps of Sicily for Giuseppe Garibaldi's Expedition of the Thousand, in which his nephew :it:Vincenzo Cordova Savini also participated.
 In July 1860 he was able to return to Palermo.

 Garibaldi initially appointed him attorney general of the Court of Auditors, but he was later expelled from Sicily following the political struggle that broke out between Giuseppe La Farina, Cavour's envoy, and Francesco Crispi, Garibaldi's secretary.

 After staying in Naples, Cordova returned to Piedmont and Cavour appointed him secretary of the Ministry of Finance in the first government of the Kingdom, with the task of unifying the budgets of the pre-unification states.
 He fought for the annexation of Sicily to the Kingdom of Italy and in the new parliament he was elected deputy in the constituencies of Caltanissetta, Caltagirone and Syracuse.

 After Cavour's death he was appointed to the Ministry of Agriculture and Commerce in the first Ricasoli government (1861-1862), where he established the "Statistics Division” (currently ISTAT) and oversaw the establishment of an expert panel to work in the production of Italy’s first geological survey.
 He was then Minister of Justice in the first Rattazzi government (1862), state councillor and again Minister of Agriculture in the second Ricasoli government (1866-1867).

 In 1868 he was elected president of the "Commission of inquiry into fiat currency", but he suffered a heart attack on 2 June while on his way to vote for the repeal of the law.
 He resigned for health reasons and died on 16 September in Florence, where he was buried in the San Miniato al Monte cemetery.

-His nephew, Senator Vincenzo Cordova Savina, published his memoirs with speeches to the Italian Parliament in the years 1889-93.
+In the years 1889-93, his nephew, Senator Vincenzo Cordova Savina, published his memoirs, including speeches to the Italian Parliament.